damianhakert/damianhakert.github.io/source/handbook/marketing/blog/index.html.md

 To keep things clear for everyone, we assume:

 - Anything not assigned to a person is in the [backlog]
-- Anything that is assigned to a person is "in progress"
+- Anything that is assigned to a person or labels with `on it` is "in progress"
-- Anything that has a WIP MR is ready for review
+- Anything that has a `WIP` MR is ready for review
+- Any MR that does not have a `WIP` is ready to be merged

 ### Styles